 Intern Orientation: A structured orientation to the internship begins the first day of the internship.
 Additional orientation programs are scheduled throughout July and August.
-Intern orientation is focused on foundational competency skills.
-Topics such as policies and procedures, overviews of all service and training activities, overviews of possible areas of focus, and introductions to George Mason University and Virginia are covered.
-Meetings with staff from campus partners with whom our office works regularly occur to facilitate the building of consultative relationships.
-Introductory training is also provided on services interns will be expected to provide early in their internship (e.g., Initial Consultations, Routine Appointments, case management, outreach presentations, and group therapy).
-Intern orientation is led by the Associate Director, Training Services with the participation of all clinical staff.
+Intern orientation is focused on foundational competency skills for the internship year as well as procedures of the counseling center.
+Topics such as policies and procedures, overviews of all service and training activities, overviews of possible areas of focus for interns, and introductions to George Mason University and Virginia are covered.
+Visits to common referral sources occur to facilitate the building of consultative relationships.
+Introductory training is also provided on services interns will be expected to provide early in their internship (e.g., Initial Consultations, Routine Appointments, case management, outreach programming, and group therapy).
+Intern orientation is led by the Associate Director, Training Services with the participation of all staff.

-Committees: Interns have the opportunity to join a committee during the spring semester of the internship year.
-CAPS currently has the following committees: Diversity Committee, Outreach Committee, Technology Committee, and Training Committee.
+Committees: Interns may join a committee during the spring semester of the internship year.
+CAPS currently offers the following committees: Diversity Committee, Outreach Committee, Technology Committee, and Training Committee.
 Available committees will be reviewed at the start of the spring semester.

 Advocacy Project and Presentation: The advocacy project is an opportunity for interns to collaborate with a campus partner to either support their work or enhance the working relationships between our offices.
-The goal of the advocacy project is to make research-informed, culturally and contextually relevant recommendations to campus partners based on a careful assessment of current needs.
+The goal of the advocacy project is to make research-informed, culturally, and contextually relevant recommendations to campus partners based on a careful assessment of current needs.
 The project provides an opportunity for interns to develop additional expertise and experience in an area of interest to them while also developing skills as a culturally-informed professional consultant.
 Interns will identify a campus partner serving a population of interest and work with that campus partner, with their affirmative consent and collaboratively, to support their work.
 Through the project, interns can provide consultation about programming needs for campus partners, receive feedback from the campus partner about ideas for enhancing services at the counseling center for a certain student population, or support the campus partner with either developing a new program or conducting an evaluation of a current program.
 The advocacy project topic must be relevant to the needs of our campus partners and their collaboration with CAPS.
-Furthermore, the project must serve an underrepresented population.
 Interns will present their work at the end of the training year.
-The presentation is attended by all CAPS clinical staff.
+All CAPS clinical staff attend the presentation.
+All information related to the advocacy project will be saved to the assigned encrypted external hard drive, which will be stored in the locked file cabinet in the file room.
 Additional information about this project is included in the appendix of the Training Manual.

-Clinical Case Presentation: Interns present two formal clinical case presentations during internship (one during the fall semester and one during the spring semester).
-Interns should discuss this requirement with their individual supervisors.
-Case presentations are attended by CAPS clinical staff.
-Both case presentations will include a DSM 5 diagnosis and a discussion of the diagnostic process.
+Clinical Case Presentation: Interns present two formal clinical case presentations during internship (one during the fall semester and one during the summer semester).
+Interns will discuss this requirement with their individual supervisors.
+CAPS clinical staff attends case presentations.
+Both case presentations will include review of a DSM 5 diagnosis and a discussion of the diagnostic process.
+The clinical case presentations will be saved to the assigned encrypted external hard drive, which will be stored in the locked file cabinet in the file room.
 Additional information about these presentations are included in the appendix of the Training Manual.

 Supervision Presentation: Interns present one formal supervision presentation during the training year at the end of the spring semester.
-The supervision presentation is attended by CAPS clinical staff.
+CAPS clinical staff attends the supervision presentation.
+The supervision presentation will be saved to the assigned encrypted external hard drive, which will be stored in the locked file cabinet in the file room.
 Additional information about these presentations are included in the appendix of the Training Manual.